Okeoma/HyperionDev-DS-Final_Capstone/README.md

 ## Installation
 **To run the application, follow the steps below.
 If you have Jupyter notebook installed, ignore the first step.**
 It is expected that python is already installed on your system.
 -  Installing Jupyter with pip.
-Open command prompt or terminal and type the following.
+Open command prompt or terminal and type the following:
-`pip3 install --upgrade pip` To ensure that you have the current version of pip.
+`pip3 install --upgrade pip`; To ensure that you have the current version of pip;
-`pip3 install jupyter` To install Jupyter Notebook.
+`pip3 install jupyter`; To install Jupyter Notebook.
 - Clone or download the repository into your system.
 - Navigate or cd into the folder containing the files of the program in command prompt or terminal
 - Run the command: `jupyter notebook` or python `python -m notebook` to open the notebook in the browser.
 Select the jupyter file to see the program to start running the application.